ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Cemetaries and the Dark Cloud
+- The cemetary process is a little different and takes longer than just going for a dip, but it is neccessary for everyone whether you can travel internationally or not.
+- For some reason, if you visit the cemetary in person you come out feeling like a million dollars, but if you meditate on the cemetary you will feel drained.

 The superbeings that can travel to the Drave can meditate on the Drave, and we're really counting on their help.
 The Drava river drains the dark cloud's spiritual field almost instantly, even if those superbeings simply meditiate on it.
 This next step is for all spiritual entities who can't visit the Drave, you have another option to eliminate the dark cloud.
 Just like taking a dip in the Drave, going to the cemetary cleanses the dark cloud's sticky spiritual energy off your spiritual body allowing for clearer thoughts and more focus.

 The thing about the Drava river is that it is almost instantaneous, as soon as you see it this cloud of nasty energy just drains off of you -- visiting the cemetary doesn't work as fast.
 But if you spend a whole hour in the cemetary you should come out feeling better than you've felt in years, like a weight lifted off your shoulders.
 Just TRY IT.